G1OJS/wsjt_all/README.md

 ## Purpose
 The point of this tool is to make analysing the WSJT-X 'all.txt' files for A/B comparisons easier, avoiding having to open them with text editors, and providing various plots and statistical summaries.

-**This initial version has been developed specifically to analyse a *pair* of all.txt files, to compare *reception* performance achieved with two different and *simultaneous* station configurations.**
+**This initial version has been developed specifically to analyse a *pair* of all.txt files, to compare *reception* performance achieved with two different and *simultaneous* station configurations.** Later versions may do something useful with individual all.txt files and look at transmit data too.

 My own pesonal motivation here is to compare my reception performance, in a fairly dense urban/sub-urban location, with reception at a remote site (web SDR).
 To do this, I run two separate instances of WSJT-X, with one connected to the transceiver as normal, and the other receiving audio via a virtual cable from a web SDR running in a browser window.
 This results in a second ALL.txt file with a few sessions that overlap the sessions in the large 'main' all.txt file.
 Browsing these files to compare reception is not trivial, and getting a good overview of the differences is difficult - hence, this software.